ministryofjustice/security-guidance/docs/using-1password.md

 To share a password, create a [Vault](https://support.1password.com/create-share-vaults/).

-You should make sure the credentials you're sharing are only available to the people who need to access them for MoJ work.
+You **should** make sure the credentials you're sharing are only available to the people who need to access them for MoJ work.
 It is your responsibility to remove items or people from vaults when access to the credential\(s\) is no longer required.

-You must not share your 1Password main password with anyone, even your line manager or MoJ security.
+You **shall not** share your 1Password main password with anyone, even your line manager or MoJ security.

 ### Using it overseas